 - V-Bottoms – Secondary stability tends to be better than primary stability, most classic kayaks use a combination of the v-bottom with the rounded hull.
 V-bottom kayaks are very maneuverable.

-Whether it’s taking your family to the lake or you want to compete against other kayakers or canoeists in competition, kayak vs canoe speed may be a determining factor in which paddlecraft you purchase.
+Whether it’s taking your family to the lake or you want to compete against other kayakers or canoeists in competition, canoe vs kayak speed may be a determining factor in which paddlecraft you purchase.
 Most often, kayaks have better speed characteristics due to their lightweight, low profile, and sleek design, but do they actually go faster?

 Since canoes are usually heavier than kayaks, it takes more energy to get them up to the same speeds.
 On average, canoes travel around 3mph or 4-5 kilometers per hour.
-At this speed, you are able to relax and enjoy the scenery.
 Sustaining this speed in a canoe is more difficult than in a kayak.

 Though your average canoe may only travel around 3-4 mph, Eirik Veras Larsen holds the record for traveling 5,000 meters (3.1 miles) in a little over 18 minutes.
 It’s okay if you’re not making 5,000 meters in Olympic times, the everyday canoer is probably not trying to rush somewhere; they’re there to enjoy the ride.

-Since canoeing requires more paddle effort, speed is more difficult to achieve because it will require more endurance and strength while trying to get your canoe to go faster.
+Since canoeing requires more paddle effort, speed is more difficult to achieve and maintain because it will require more endurance and strength, trying to get your canoe to go faster.

 How fast are kayaks?
 Depending on how much experience you have kayaking, you may be able to average speeds around 6 kilometers per hour (3.7 mph).
 This speed also depends on paddle technique, wind speed and direction, load capacity, endurance, and water conditions.
-While you can go faster or slower, training, better paddling technique, and building up your endurance will help you achieve higher speeds in your kayak.
+While you can go faster or slower, training, better paddling technique, and building up your endurance will help you achieve higher speeds in a kayak vs a canoe.